 You will need

-Ball® glass preserving jars with lids and bands
+Glass canning jars with lids and bands (see below)

 I am using Ball® Flute Jars, which provide a touch of elegance.
 The fluted tops of these jars make for a beautiful presentation.
 Perfect if you plan to give these pears as a gift or serve your pears as part of a snack board or charcuterie tray.